 LINDEMAN ISLAND – who remembers the Lindeman Island affair of 1986?
 A proposal to hand over most of the island’s national park to private developers split the then National Party government and caused widespread community outrage.
 And if you ever doubted that history repeats itself, or that we seem unable to learn its lessons, read this post and please follow the links to both petitions.

 ART OF OUR WETLANDS.
-You have until 20 August to see the remarkable exhibition of wildlife art by NSW artist Pamela Griffith.
+You have until 20 August to see the remarkable exhibition of wildlife art by NSW artist Pamela Griffith at the Perc Tucker Gallery.
 This impressive collection arose from the artist’s 2014 visit to the Cromarty wetlands which, coincidentally, were the focus of one of our field trips in the same year.
-For details of the Perc Tucker Gallery exhibition click here.

 DID YOU KNOW?
 At the left of this text you should see a panel which lists recent posts, useful links and a sign up box!!
 If you enter your name and email address (only the latter is recorded) and follow the prompts you will be notified automatically when there is something new to read.
 If you are not signed up you have to wait, for perhaps 3 or 4 weeks, until we send you an email to tell you what’s there!
 Less than a third of our members have taken the sign-up option but we would love to have many more (members and others) keeping up to date with our news in this way. if you do sign up but change your mind, unsubscribing is easy.